 There aren’t many that believe Epping can do it.
 But the Blue Devils are coming off a big win of their own -- 47-31 over a Derryfield squad that’s seeded 12th in this tournament.

 Senior Sarah Nadeau, who missed her entire junior season with a knee injury, scored 20 points and hauled down seven rebounds in that home finale.
-And then there is Sabrina Rivers who finished that contest with 14 boards, Chloe Pelletier who scored 10 points, and Carleigh Baer who added eight points.

 However, that game was in their own gym and this one’s in the Stable, where the Hinsdale fans proved they can make things difficult for visiting players.
 And this time, Epping will be trying to match up against three dangerous offensive players -- backcourt mates Allison Scott and Skylar Bonnette, along with inside force Bridget Bourne.